 I love the architecture and modern design of Terminal 5.
 If you are flying out of London Heathrow, you will need to know the best airport lounge to pick and the airport lounge you can access depends on what class of flight you have booked and whether you have high status with British Airways or another airline.

-British Airways is the only airline that flies out of London Heathrow Terminal 5, but if you don’t have status and are not traveling Business Class, there are, in fact, two lounges you can access in London Heathrow Terminal 5, but you can only access one with your Diners Club Card, and this is probably the best Diners Club Card lounge at London Heathrow due to its airy design.
+British Airways is the only airline that flies out of London Heathrow Terminal 5.
+If you don’t have status and are not traveling Business Class, you can still potentially access two lounges in London Heathrow Terminal 5.
+One of these requires a Diners Club Card and is probably the best option due to its airy design.

 Ironically, while it is the worst (and only) Priority Pass & Diners Club Card lounge in Terminal 5, it is the best Diners Club Card lounge across all the Terminals if you are flying in Economy or Premium Economy and need to use your Priority Pass to access an airport lounge.